root-project/root/montecarlo/eg/doc/index.md

 \defgroup eg The particles related classes
 \ingroup montecarlo
+\brief Particle Data Group interface

-This directory contains classes with interfaces to the Particle Data Group (PDG) data base, a static and dynamic particle class and a decay class framework.
+These classes are interfaces to the Particle Data Group (PDG) data base, a static and dynamic particle class and a decay class framework.

 These classes are extensively used in the VMC (Virtual Monte Carlo).